zio/zio-dynamodb/docs/guides/data-modelling.md

 ---
 id: data-modelling
-title: "Data Modelling and Limitations"
+title: "High Level API Data Modelling and Limitations"
 ---

 The High Level API relies heavily on ZIO Schema and inherits some of it's limitations, namely: